supercollider/rfcs/rfcs/0001-make-platform-support-guarantees-explicit.md

 ## Support guarantees

+The development community for SuperCollider has agreed on some guarantees about support for various platforms and toolchains.
+Anything that breaks these guarantees should be fixed as soon as possible.

+These guarantees are given as both a number of years and number of releases.
+Whichever period is longer applies.
+For instance, macOS is supported for 2 years and 2 minor releases.
+That means that any new minor version of macOS released in the last 2 years is supported, _and_ that the last two minor versions of macOS are always supported.
+At present (2020-04-02) that would be macOS 10.14 Mojave and 10.15 Catalina.

+These guarantees are for the official releases published on GitHub and the supercollider.github.io website (pre-compiled binaries on macOS and Windows, and a built-from-source binary on Linuxes).

 ### Platforms

-SuperCollider makes some guarantees about the platforms it can be used on.
-Anything that breaks these platform support guarantees should be fixed as soon as possible.

-The official minor release (pre-compiled binaries on macOS and Windows, and a built-from-source binary on Linuxes) of SuperCollider is guaranteed to be compatible with major releases of:
+The following platforms are supported:
-- macOS, starting from 2 years prior to minor release date of SuperCollider
+- macOS: 2 years, 2 minor releases
+- Windows: 4 years, 4 releases
-- Windows, 4 years
+- Ubuntu: 4 years, 2 LTS releases
-- Linux, 4 years
+- Debian: 4 years, 2 major releases
+- Fedora: latest release
+- Arch Linux: latest release
+- Raspberry Pi: latest release
+- BeagleBone Black: latest release

-"Compatibility" on Linux means there exists some toolchain easily obtainable -- preferably through the standard package manager of that plaform, except when cross-compiling -- that can build SuperCollider.
+"Compatibility" on Linuxes means there exists some toolchain easily obtainable -- preferably through the standard package manager of that plaform, except when cross-compiling -- that can build SuperCollider.

-The supported set of Linux distributions includes at least Arch, Debian, Ubuntu, Fedora, and Raspbian (Raspberry Pi Debian).

-Additionally, it should be possible and easy to build SuperCollider for these embedded platforms:
-- Raspberry Pi
-- BeagleBone Black
-- in the future, Bela

 ### Toolchains

 SuperCollider also makes some guarantees about the toolchains (libraries, compilers, and other third-party software) that can be used to compile it.
-Anything that breaks these toolchain support guarantees should be fixed as soon as possible.

 The official minor release of SuperCollider is guaranteed to be compatible with:
-- major releases of Xcode (AppleClang), starting from 2 years prior to the minor release date of SuperCollider
+- Xcode: 2 years, 2 major releases
+- gcc: 4 years, 4 major releases
+- clang: 4 years, 4 major releases
-- major releases of gcc, MSVC, and clang, 4 years
+- MSVC: 4 years, 2 major releases
-- minor releases of Qt, 2 years
+- Qt: 2 years, 1 LTS release

+As much as possible, SuperCollider should support building with the latest release of Boost, and the version packaged in the source tree should be updated reasonably soon after a release.

-Other libraries and tools which SuperCollider uses, but which do not have such guarantees, are:
+Other libraries and tools which SuperCollider uses:
-- Boost (see note below)
 - CMake
 - libsndfile
 - libjack